Excitation of confined bulk plasmons in metallic nanoparticles by penetrating electron beams within a nonlocal

-Such dependence on $\widetilde{q}$ for each $(l,n)$ is explored in more detail in Fig. \ref{fig:6}(b), where the contribution to the EEL probability, $\Gamma_{l,m=0}$, is plotted as a function of $\widetilde{q}$ for LSPs $(1,0)$ and $(2,0)$, and CBPs $(0,1)$, $(0,1)$, $(2,1)$ and $(0,2)$, at their respective resonance energy, $\omega_{ln}$.
-To analyze the spectra for fast electron beams ($\mathcal{E}_{k} > 10 \textrm{ keV}$) we show in Fig.\ \ref{fig:6}(b) the same data multiplied by $v^2$, $\Gamma_{l,m=0} \cdot v^2$, as dashed lines.
-These results show that although penetrating trajectories through the center of small NPs will mainly excite the $(0,1)$ CBP, it may be possible to observe the excitation of higher-order CBPs for specifically chosen parameters.
-More importanly, for each $(l,n)$-mode, there exists an optimal value of $\widetilde{q}$ that maximizes the excitation of that $(l,n)$-mode, marked by dots in Figs.\ \ref{fig:6}(a-b).
-These correlations between $\widetilde{q}$ and the $(l,n)$-tuple of each CBP mode are shown in Fig.\ \ref{fig:6}(c).
+This dependence on $\widetilde{q}$ for each $(l,n)$ mode is explored in more detail in Fig. \hyperref[fig:6]{\ref*{fig:6}(b)}, where the contribution to the EEL probability, $\Gamma_{l,m=0}$, is plotted as a function of $\widetilde{q}$ for the LSPs $(1,0)$ and $(2,0)$, and the CBPs $(0,1)$, $(1,1)$, $(2,1)$ and $(0,2)$, at their respective resonance energies, $\omega_{ln}$.
+To analyze the spectra for fast electron beams ($\mathcal{E}_{k} > 10 \textrm{ keV}$), the same data multiplied by $v^2$, $\Gamma_{l,m=0} v^2$, are shown in Fig.~\hyperref[fig:6]{\ref*{fig:6}(b)} as dashed lines.
+These results demonstrate that while penetrating trajectories through the center of small nanoparticles predominantly excite the $(0,1)$ CBP, higher-order CBPs can be activated for appropriately chosen parameters.
+More importantly, each $(l,n)$ mode exhibits an optimal value of $\widetilde{q}$ that maximizes its excitation, marked by dots in Figs.~\hyperref[fig:6]{\ref*{fig:6}(a)} and \hyperref[fig:6]{\ref*{fig:6}(b)}.
+The full set of correlations between $\widetilde{q}$ and the $(l,n)$ indices of the CBP modes is summarized in Fig.~\hyperref[fig:6]{\ref*{fig:6}(c)}.